 GForce Software have just issued a fascinating viral film of soundcheck footage and a brief backstage chat with ULTRAVOX during the ‘Brilliant’ tour about using the company’s plug-in synths to recreate the sounds from their classic albums.
 In the interview, the band’s two main synthesists Billy Currie and Chris Cross discuss the VSM, Oddity, impOSCar2 and Minimonsta.

 Chris particularly enthuses about the VSM’s ability to replicate the Elka Rhapsaody 610 whose colder pads can be heard originally on ‘Mr X’ while Billy jokes about using the VSM on virtually every track, especially for the swimmier tones of the Yamaha SS30 which forms the prominent sound on ‘The Voice’.
-More Inside ›
+Continue Reading ›